 Cleft palate repair –Von Langenbeck technique

-Cleft palate along with cleft lip is the most common congenital craniofacial anomaly all over the world.
+Cleft palate is the most common congenital craniofacial anomaly all over the world.
 These defects when not repaired can cause difficulties in feeding, speech and other problems.
-Especially the cleft palate patients are more prone to development of respiratory and ear infections.
-The timing of repair is the essential parameter to be followed during cleft palate repair.
+Especially the cleft palate patients are more prone to the development of respiratory and ear infections.
+The timing of repair is the essential parameter to be followed during palate repair.
 Repair of the cleft palate should be done after the baby attains 10 months of age.

 Surgical repair done at this age helps to correctly reapproximate the muscles of the palate, thus it helps the patients in overcoming any speech difficulties that would arise due to the anomalous arrangement of the muscles in this condition.
 These patients are sent for speech assessment after attaining 3 years of age and speech therapy is given if needed.

 Von langenbeck’s technique is the most common and popular method for the repair of the palate.
 It involves the development of flaps based on greater palatine neurovascular bundle bilaterally followed by closing the defect in a layered manner i.e nasal layer followed by oral layer.